America 250 at the Library: Land Grants

 When the United States federal government was established in 1789, it assumed responsibility for the pensions of Revolutionary War veterans.
 Grants were signed by the president himself, and used to encourage westward expansion.
 Every president before Andrew Jackson personally signed such grants.

-In our America 250 Main Exhibit, "A Republic -- If We Can Keep It," exhibit, you will see authentic, vintage examples signed by Presidents John Adams, Thomas Jefferson, and James Monroe, as well as by Secretaries of State James Madison and John Marshall.
+In our America 250 Main Exhibit, "A Republic -- If We Can Keep It," exhibit, you will see authentic, vintage examples signed by Presidents John Adams and Thomas Jefferson, as well as by Secretaries of State James Madison and John Marshall.

 You may view scans of these documents below and click to read downloadable transcriptions in our document center.